cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/poems/SimulatedAnnealing.md

 ---
 section: Katherine
-displayTitle: Stuck
+displayTitle: Stuck In The Glass Lake Of A Local Extrema
-uriTitle: Stuck
+uriTitle: stuck-in-the-glass-lake
 ---

-Stuck In The Glass Lake Of A Local Extrema

 Stick me in this lake of ash,
 While the fire lays expunged,